navapbc/template-infra/docs/infra/set-up-app-monitoring-alerts.md

 #### 2. Add the external url as a secret

-Get the integration URL for the incident management service and store it in AWS SSM Parameter Store by running the following command for each environment:
+Get the integration URL for the incident management service and store it in AWS SSM Parameter Store by running the following command

 ```bash
 make infra-configure-monitoring-secrets APP_NAME=<APP_NAME> ENVIRONMENT=<ENVIRONMENT> URL=<WEBHOOK_URL>